 Fairfax Walk To North Head

-This one goes out to the casual exerciser looking for something more akin to a stroll than pavement pounding (so, that would be us).
-The Fairfax Walk is an easy 1km (that’s about 30 minutes) and is rated “gentle” for “yes, bring a coffee with you” but is absolutely worth the time if you value postcard-worthy lookouts.
+This one goes out to the casual exerciser looking for something more akin to a stroll than pavement pounding.
+The Fairfax Walk is an easy 1km (that’s about 30 minutes) and is rated “gentle”, which translates to “yes, bring a coffee with you”.
 Those with a bit more fuel in the tank can walk up to North Head and enjoy a panoramic ocean view.